RosenCodes20/Final-Web-Project/README.md

 After you login you are free to create schemes, leagues, players and teams.
 You also have a profile that you can edit :).

+### And the most important thing is to have fun 😁.

 Let me tell you how to run this code.

 ### 1.Clone this repository